bhisaac/5eFP/5eFP-SRD.md

 ### Unarmored Defense

-While you are not wearing armor, add CON (minimum +0) to your Armor Class (AC).
+While not wearing armor, you add CON (minimum 0) to your DEX checks used to avoid an attack.
 You can use a shield and still gain this benefit.

 ## Fighter